What is a Party Wall?

 Why Party Walls Matter in Construction

 Party walls are legally significant because of the rights and responsibilities they confer on adjoining owners.
-If one neighbour (known as the building owner) wants to carry out works affecting the wall, they must comply with specific notice procedures and obtain necessary consents from the other party (the adjoining owner).
+If one neighbour (known as the building owner) wants to carry out works affecting a shared structure, they must comply with specific notice procedures and obtain necessary consents from the other owner (the adjoining owner).

 Typical examples of works that may affect a party wall include: